LLNL/axom/src/examples/radiuss_tutorial/lesson_03/README.md

 In this lesson, we will port our naive self-intersection algorithm from the previous lesson to different execution spaces, including serial (sequential), threaded (OpenMP) and/or GPU-based (cuda) backends with the help of the RAJA and Umpire libraries.
 These libraries allow a single implementation to run on different execution spaces.

-!!! warning We are still using (an adaptation of) our naive algorithm in this lesson, so the performance will improve but will still scale quadratically in the number of triangles in the mesh.
+> :memo:  We are still using (an adaptation of) our naive algorithm in this lesson, so the performance will improve but will still scale quadratically in the number of triangles in the mesh.

-!!! warning This lesson requires Axom to be configured with RAJA and Umpire support.
+> :warning:  This lesson requires Axom to be configured with RAJA and Umpire support.
 It will also strongly benefit from OpenMP and/or GPU support.

 ## A note about our thread-safe implementation